Artin-cell/coloring-Todoist-tasks-in-the-calendar/README(EN).md

 1. In Apps Script editor
 2. **Execution log** (🐞 → Logs)
 3. Logs show:
-   - Number of found events
+   - Number of events found
-   - Number of updated colors
-   - Matching errors
-   - Execution status
+   - Tasks fetched per section
+   - Updated / skipped / unmatched counts

 ### Common Errors
 ```
-❌ Todoist API token not found
-→ Check CONFIG.todoist.apiToken in main.gs

 ❌ Calendar not found
-→ Check CONFIG.calendar.id
+→ Check CONFIG.calendar.id in main.gs

+❌ Todoist API error
+→ Check CONFIG.todoist.apiToken

 ?
-Section not found for: "Event Name"
+No match found for: "Event Name"
-→ Add mapping to sectionColors
+→ Make sure a Todoist task with the same name exists in one of the configured sections
 ```

-## 📊 How It Works

-1. **Data Collection:**
-   - Tasks from Todoist (all active)
-   - Events from Google Calendar (next 30 days)

-2. **Matching:**
-   - Compares event and task names
-   - Looks for exact and partial matches

-3. **Updating:**
-   - Finds color for Todoist section
-   - Applies color to calendar event
-   - Only if color is different

 ## 🔒 Security